12th Grade College and Career Coaching

 - Small-group coaching can be less costly than one-on-one coaching.

 - Designed with young high school students in mind, small-group sessions are designed to arm students with vital information about college and career pathways at a critical juncture in their educational careers.

 - Group seminars help students explore a variety of options and get exposed to many potential paths.

 Even as early as middle school, students encounter obstacles that might prevent them from pursuing post-secondary education.
 But, armed with the right information and age-appropriate resources, students can overcome these obstacles and follow their dreams.
-Career Compass’ college awareness seminars reach students in grades 6–11 to start the conversation about career choices and post-secondary options.
+Career Compass’ college and career awareness seminars reach students in grades 6–11 to start the conversation about career choices and post-secondary options.